Creative Teaching in the Secondary and Adult English Language Classroom

 Improve your teaching, update your English, make new contacts and enjoy yourself!

 These intensive courses have regular fixed start dates during the year.
 They are eligible for EU funding with Erasmus+ grants.
-The next deadline for KA1 applications (education and training of individuals) is February 2, 2016.
+Contact us for help and support with your funding application.